 Another option includes postsecondary education, which involves teaching at the college and university level.
 As of May 2016, postsecondary business teachers, such as those who teach human resources and labor relations, received a median salary of $77,490 as reported by the U.S. Bureau of Labor Statistics (BLS).
 Top-paying states included Massachusetts, Illinois, New Hampshire, California, and the District of Columbia.

-In May 2014, training and development managers earned mean annual wages of $111,030 according to the U.S. Bureau of Labor Statistics (BLS).
-At that same time, the highest-paying states for this occupation included New York, New Jersey, the District of Columbia, California, and Massachusetts.
+In May 2016, training and development managers earned a median wage of $105,830 according to the BLS.
+At that time, the highest-paying states for this occupation included New Jersey, New York, Massachusetts, the District of Columbia, and Virginia.

 Doctor of Philosophy (Ph.D.) in Organizational Leadership programs are available at many universities, both on campus and online.
-Although admission requirements and prerequisites can vary, candidates must typically have at least a bachelor's degree.
-They may also have to submit their Graduate Record Examination (GRE) scores, a resume and a summary of their leadership activities or positions.
+Although admission requirements and prerequisites can vary, candidates must have at least a bachelor's degree.
+They may also have to submit their Graduate Record Examination (GRE) scores, a resume, and a summary of their leadership activities or positions.
 Additional requirements can include letters of recommendation, a statement of purpose and proof of writing ability, such as a research thesis.

 In general, Ph.D. programs require 60 to 72 credits to complete and culminate in a dissertation and an exam.
 Some programs may allow for internships or concentrations in business, ecclesial, nonprofit, or educational leadership, among other specialties.
 To fulfill the core curriculum requirements, students might pursue topics in organizational behavior and change, qualitative and quantitative research, ethics, or statistics.

 Graduates with a Ph.D. in Organizational Leadership may work as various kinds of managers or postsecondary educators and can expect to make an annual salary greater than $85,000.
 Students in the program study organizational behavior, ethics, and more.